Digital CEOs Rising: Hiring the Modern Retail CEO

 Vice President, West Coast Practice Leader

 Lindsay joined Kirk Palmer Associates in 2015 with over 15 years of marketing strategy experience at Apple, kate spade new york and C. Wonder.
-Her experience in established as well as startup environments lends unique versatility to her search work as evidenced by her client roster.
+Her experience in established and startup environments lends unique versatility to her search work as evidenced by her client roster.
 With a focus on GM/President, Marketing and Digital roles, Lindsay has helped clients including Apple, YETI, Casper, Cuyana, Beautycounter, Supergoop!, Outdoor Voices and LVMH hire talented leaders for senior roles.